 We can say that thinking of Deliveroo as just a delivery app is a little narrow-sighted.
 It’s a technology company that runs an algorithm called “Frank” that helped cutting delivery time by 20% which allowed couriers to earn more, restaurants to increase their sales, and -obviously- customers to get their foods faster.

 Co-founder Adi Mula started his first business when he was in his second year at college.
 Then he “decided to focus specifically on continuing to grow the business” and left college.
-The risk eventually paid off and now he and Mohammed Shakil’s business have more than 15,000 partner restaurant across the UK in their networks.
+The risk eventually paid off and now he and Mohammed Shakil’s business have more than 15,000 partner restaurant in their networks across the UK.

 Uber Eats is one of the largest food delivery apps around the globe, serving customers in 45 countries and more than 6,000 cities.
 It has over 600,000 partners.
 Uber Eats was founded in 2014 as a sub-company of the rideshare app Uber, and it expanded to the UK in 2016.
 Residents in more than 60 towns across the country enjoy Uber Eats’ delivery service.